 How much does home insurance cost for new construction?

-Home insurance, like all insurance, is priced based on financial risk.
+Like most other types of insurance, home insurance rates are calculated by risk.
 The less likely a home is to need repairs or other alterations and fixes after covered damage, the cheaper it is to insure.
 Additionally, the less expensive estimated repairs are, the cheaper the policy is.
 These two variables — the estimated frequency of claims and home repair or replacement cost — play a prominent role in determining insurance premiums.
 As a result, new building home insurance is often seen as less financially risky by insurance companies.
 For example, consider the cost of replacing new mass-produced materials instead of antiquated materials that are no longer as commonly available.
 The older materials will generally cost more.

 Currently, the national average cost for homeowners insurance is $1,428 per year.
 The table below highlights some of the top insurance companies and their average rates for a policy with $250,000 in dwelling coverage, according to Bankrate’s study of average home premiums.
 Personal rates will vary between customers, companies and circumstances.
 Consider speaking with a licensed agent about quotes to see what your rates could be.